 In particular, the real ugly duckling is flight availability, which has historically been quite difficult to track down in this far-flung, yet very popular corner of the globe.

-In theory, it’s possible to snag reasonably priced direct transpacific Air Canada business class flights from Vancouver to Sydney, Brisbane, or Auckland – but it would require booking for the very end of the schedule about a year in advance or within a few days of departure.
+In theory, it’s possible to snag reasonably priced non-stop transpacific Air Canada business class flights from Vancouver to Sydney, Brisbane, or Auckland – but it usually requires booking at the last minute, sometimes even within a few days of departure.

 It’s no different for partner airlines.
-United business class awards from the West Coast to Australia are very much a rare occurrence, and you’re most likely to encounter award space within a week of departure.
+United Polaris business class awards from the West Coast to Australia are very much a rare occurrence, and you’re most likely to encounter award space within a week or two of departure.

 If you’d like to visit French Polynesia, be sure to keep an eye out for flights via San Francisco with United.
 While the availability typically doesn’t get released until close to departure, you might be able to score a seat in business class for just 55,000 Aeroplan points.

-Air New Zealand is notorious for being among the stingiest airlines in all of Star Alliance in terms of releasing any economy or business awards.
+Air New Zealand is notorious for being among the most restrictive airlines in all of Star Alliance in terms of releasing any economy or business awards.
 If you see a transpacific Air New Zealand business class award, book it now and ask questions later.

-Here, award availability has traditionally been a little easier to find, and you’ll also enjoy some of the better airlines out there to make the trip very comfortable.
-Keep an eye out for flights with ANA, Emirates, Etihad Airways, Qatar Airways, and Singapore Airlines, and also consider flying into a smaller market like Brisbane or Perth and then hop around on Qantas or Virgin Australia awards.
+If you can snag some award seats, you’ll also enjoy some of the better airlines out there to make the trip very comfortable when you’re taking the long way to get there.
+Keep an eye out for flights with ANA, Emirates, Etihad Airways, Qatar Airways, and Singapore Airlines, and also consider flying into a smaller market like Brisbane or Perth and then hop around on Qantas or Virgin Australia awards, which are very easy to come by.

 But having said that, connecting through Asia means that you’re looking at a 24-hour journey from North America, so you might well be tempted to break things up with a stopover along the way – which would then introduce a whole other dimension into your trip.
 You can see how booking a trip to Australia or New Zealand on points can get very complex very quickly.

-Looking at accommodations, higher-end hotels in Australia and New Zealand tend to come with a reasonable price point and fairly strong quality.
+Looking at accommodations, higher-end hotels in Australia and New Zealand tend to come with a reasonable price point, fairly strong quality, and generous elite treatment.
 There are some gems out there, such as the Westin Perth, the W Brisbane, and The Tasman Hobart, and some world-class properties, such as the Park Hyatt Sydney.

 In the big picture, when you combine the geographic isolation of Australia and New Zealand with their popularity among North American travellers as friendly English-speaking upside-down countries, you end up with a significant challenge if you’re looking to book a trip on points.